Published on 12 August 2026

 Common Concerns Addressed

-Responsible use of revolving credit can actually improve your business credit score.
+Responsible use of revolving credit can actually improve your business credit score, and a revolving credit facility is a flexible way to manage uneven cash flow as part of day-to-day working capital management.
 Regular payments and facility management demonstrate financial discipline to future lenders.

 "What Happens If I Can't Pay?"